-With a backdrop of a few of the paintings on display at the current Portraits Show, Tom explains in his demo the nuances of using charcoal as a medium, and the various papers you can use to get the desired effects.
+With a backdrop of a few of the paintings on display in the Pine Shores Art gallery, Tom explains in his demo the nuances of using charcoal as a medium, and the various papers you can use to get the desired effects.

 ...then modified that image to mature the infant into a young man, then once more to an older man.
 All this in 45 minutes!!
 The members were spellbound with the transformation occurring before their eyes!